Agin-DropDisco/Sample-Figment/smart_contracts_per_erc20.md

 };
 ```

-## **Final step: let's run test the ERC20 Staking Smart Contracts & upload it to our github, we will use this as an important dependencies to excecute the Staking Rewards Program on Frontend**
+## **Final step: let's run test the ERC20 Staking Smart Contracts & upload it to your github, we will use this as an important dependencies to excecute the Staking Rewards Program on Frontend**

 **Prettier**
 ```bash